doki-theme/doki-theme-vscode/README.md

 You can also use the [settings UI](https://code.visualstudio.com/docs/getstarted/settings) just search for `Doki` and you should find the relevant settings.

 **Note**: All path values _must_ be an absolute path that resolves to a file on the machine running VSCode.
+Assets **will not** be installed until the configuration references a file on your system.

 **Custom Sticker**